uliw/esbmtk/README.md

     only change in response to the associated function

 -   May 5<sup>th</sup>,  0.5.0.1 The Datafield Class now accepts lists of datasets.
-This facilitates the grouping of data which belong together into a single graph.
+This facilitates the grouping of data that belong together into a single graph.

 -   April 26<sup>th</sup> Further changes to the naming scheme in group